jdumm/playlist-preview/README.md

 This Python implementation takes advantage of the <a href='https://spotipy.readthedocs.io/'>`Spotipy`</a> client for interacting with Spotify's APIs.

 Though not required, the intended flow is to use <a href='IFTTT.com'>IFTTT</a> to trigger an http request through a Google Assistant device.
 This request will trigger a Google Cloud Platform <i>Cloud Function</i> to execute `main.py` and the `playlist_preview` function.
-This let's us set a phrase such as "Hey Google, start playlist preview" to enter preview mode.
+This lets us set a phrase such as "Hey Google, start playlist preview" to enter preview mode.

 ## Installation
 Install the required libraries locally: